-- endorsing (by signature) the Pupil Acceptable Use Policy. - accessing the college internal and remote ICT systems in accordance with the college Acceptable Use Policy.
+- endorsing (by signature) the STM Student IT Services Agreement as part of the admission process. - accessing the college ICT systems in accordance with the procedures set out within this policy.

 Communication devices and methods

 The following table shows the college's policy on the use of communication devices and methods.